cybera/synthi/README.md

 swift post adi_scripts
 ```

-If multiple people are using the same project and running their own ADI instances, you'll
+If multiple people are using the same project and running their own Synthi instances, you'll
 need to come up with unique names for your set of the above containers.
 Whatever containers
 you create here need to be referenced under the appropriate settings (for datasets and for
 scripts) in your *development.toml* file.